-Assam: Two boats collide on Brahmaputra river, many feared missing
+Assam: Boat capsizes after collision with ferry, over 100 out of 120 passengers rescued

-The accident occurred at Nimati Ghat in Jorhat district.
+The incident took place in the Brahmaputra river near Nimati Ghat in Jorhat district.

-Two boats with at least 100 passengers collided on the Brahmaputra river on Wednesday, the Hindustan Times reported.
+A private boat carrying 120 passengers capsized in the Brahmaputra river near Nimati Ghat in Assam’s Jorhat district after a head-on collision with another ferry boat, PTI reported.

-Many people are reportedly missing after the accident.
-As many as 40 people have been rescued so far, according to ANI.
-Some of the passengers have been shifted to hospitals.
+Chief Executive Officer of the State Disaster Management Authority GD Tripathi said that over 100 of the passengers have been rescued, the All India Radio reported.

-The ferries collided at Nimati Ghat in Assam’s Jorhat district, according to NDTV.
+The ferry boat of the Inland Water Transport department was coming from Majuli district to Nimati Ghat.
+The other boat was headed in the opposite direction when the collision took place, according to NDTV.

-A small boat was heading to the district’s Kamalabari area when it clashed into a bigger vessel coming from the opposite direction, according to the Hindustan Times.
-The smaller boat has capsized.
+A video of the incident showed some passengers trying to hold on to the boat as it was capsizing, while others jumped into the river.

-The deputy commissioner of Jorhat, Ashok Kumar Barman, told the Hindustan Times that officials from the National and State Disaster Response Force were carrying out the rescue operation.
+Jorhat Deputy Commissioner of Police, Ashok Kumar Barman, told the Hindustan Times that officials from the National and State Disaster Response Force were carrying out the rescue operation.

 Assam Chief Minister Himanta Biswa Sarma expressed grief about the accident.